endpoints4s/endpoints4s/documentation/manual/src/ornate/tutorial-openapi.md

 ## Summary

-To generate an OpenAPI definition from your service description this one must be written using the same set of algebra interfaces, but with additional parameters supplied.
+To generate an OpenAPI definition from your service description it's enough to use interpreters defined in `endpoints.openapi` package.
+Generated documentation can be enriched by supplying additional information when creating the service description.

-You can then derive an OpenAPI definition from your documented endpoints by applying the interpreters defined in the `endpoints.openapi` package.